 When you are in college, it’s easy to get caught up in pranks like egging someone’s car or spray-painting an office building.
 However, if you are arrested for damaging another person’s property, what seemed like fun at the time can quickly turn into a serious situation.

-Penalties for Adult Criminal Mischief
+Penalties for Adult Criminal Mischief in Pittsburgh, PA

 In Pennsylvania, vandalism is typically referred to as criminal mischief.
 If you are charged as an adult with criminal mischief, the penalties will be based on the value of the property that was destroyed.